hgcl/clara-le/pages/posts/24-playing-with-games-and-typography.md

 ### To make a font

-As explained in details [in this post](/posts/i-made-a-font/), yes, I made my first font last week!
+As explained in details [in this post](/posts/i-made-a-font/), yes, I made my first font last week! {end-key}